status-im/nim-chronos/README.md

 A cancelled future will raise `CancelledError` (which inherits from `CatchableError`) when `await`-ed.
-Any other future that the cancelled future is waiting on (its "children") will also be cancelled.
+Any other future that the cancelled future is waiting on (its "children") will also be cancelled, after some event loop ticks.

 If this `CancelledError` exception is not caught in an explicit `try` block, it will propagate up the future chain, cancelling everything in its path.